aurelia/documentation/English/get-started.md

 > **Note:** Be sure to confirm that the local folder name for font-awesome matches the link href.
 It's possible that these libraries have updated their versions since the authoring of this document.

 Let's start with the script tags.
 First we have _system.js_, our ES6 standards-based module loader.
 It's what loads the Aurelia library as well as your own code.
 Next we have _config.js_.
 This contains configuration for the loader.
 It's generated automatically whenever you execute a jspm command. jspm is the client-side package manager we recommend because it provides an amazing developer experience by integrating client-side package management with an ES6 compliant module loader.
-Immediately under that we have a call to `System.config`.
-This sets up the output location of our compiled JavaScript code.

 >**Note:** The Aurelia Framework isn't tied to jspm or SystemJS.
 We also support require-style APIs like RequireJS and Dojo Loader out of the box.
 Also, you can implement your own loader and handle package management any way you want.
 However we do think jspm/SystemJS is the best ES6-oriented solution today and it's our recommended approach.